Boris Yeltsin: 1991: Presidential election

-During May 1991 Vaclav Havel invited Yeltsin to Prague where the latter unambiguously condemned the Soviet intervention in 1968.
+During May 1991 Václav Havel invited Yeltsin to Prague where the latter unambiguously condemned the Soviet intervention in 1968.

 On 12 June Yeltsin won 57% of the popular vote in the democratic presidential elections for the Russian republic, defeating Gorbachev's preferred candidate, Nikolai Ryzhkov, who got just 16% of the vote, and four other candidates.
 In his election campaign, Yeltsin criticized the "dictatorship of the center", but did not suggest the introduction of a market economy.
 Instead, he said that he would put his head on the railtrack in the event of increased prices.
 Yeltsin took office on 10 July, and reappointed Ivan Silayev as Chairman of the Council of Ministers of the Russian SFSR.

 On 18 August 1991, a coup against Gorbachev was launched by the government members opposed to perestroika.
 Gorbachev was held in Crimea while Yeltsin raced to the White House of Russia (residence of the Supreme Soviet of the RSFSR) in Moscow to defy the coup, making a memorable speech from atop the turret of a tank onto which he had climbed.
 The White House was surrounded by the military, but the troops defected in the face of mass popular demonstrations.
 By 21 August most of the coup leaders had fled Moscow and Gorbachev was "rescued" from Crimea and then returned to Moscow.
 Yeltsin was subsequently hailed by his supporters around the world for rallying mass opposition to the coup.

 Although restored to his position, Gorbachev had been destroyed politically.
 Neither union nor Russian power structures heeded his commands as support had swung over to Yeltsin.
 By September, Gorbachev could no longer influence events outside of Moscow.
 Taking advantage of the situation, Yeltsin began taking over what remained of the Soviet government, ministry by ministry—including the Kremlin.
 On 6 November 1991, Yeltsin issued a decree banning all Communist Party activities on Russian soil.
 In early December 1991, Ukraine voted for independence from the Soviet Union.
 A week later, on 8 December, Yeltsin met Ukrainian president Leonid Kravchuk and the leader of Belarus, Stanislav Shushkevich, in Belovezhskaya Pushcha.
 In the Belovezha Accords, the three presidents declared that the Soviet Union no longer existed "as a subject of international law and geopolitical reality", and announced the formation of a voluntary Commonwealth of Independent States (CIS) in its place.